Trustless/Documentation/README.md

 ## Token Registry

-Trustless Token Registry is derived from [EIP #22 Standard Token Registries] (https://github.com/ethereum/EIPs/issues/22) which is based on blockchain-side namespaces.
+Trustless Token Registry is derived from [EIP #22 Standard Token Registries] (https://github.com/ethereum/EIPs/issues/22) which are based on blockchain-side namespaces.

 Tokens generated at a Token Factory will be able to automatically register via that Factory's Registry.
 This saves time, reduces errors, and accomodate other human friendly features such as automated Accounting.